 You have arrived at the latest Masterly Tail oven design (3G MTo) building workshop.
 This page is the home page of the MTo ovens, or, the Rado Hand wood fired ovens.

-There isn’t need for any hurry as building oven is a worthy project for the future, practical and pleasing in so many aspect.
-Still some people prefer to build oven or ovens faster to start cooking sooner.
-They play with decorations later.
+There isn’t need for any hurry as building this oven is a worthy project for the future, practical and pleasing in so many aspect.
+Still some people prefer to build the oven or ovens faster to start cooking sooner.
+Then they play with decorations later.

 For this purpose we built one out of cement blocks.
 No need to apply mortar between these blocks.
 Just stack them dry fit then fill with concrete (same as on some water dams – it’s stronger as well as quick.)